Danilov resolution and representations of McKay quiver: Stability of quiver representations

 \section{Stability of quiver representations}

-In this section we recall some facts and definitions concerning $\theta-$stability of quiver representations (see~\cite{King}).
-We prove that that the representations in family $\FFF$ (cf.~Definition~\eqref{d:family F}) on the Danilov resolution are simultaneously $\theta-$(semi)stable if and only if the representation $\FFF_0,\ldots,\FFF_{r-1}$ are $\theta-$(semi)stable.
+In this section we recall some facts and definitions concerning $\theta$-stability of quiver representations (see~\cite{King}, note that we restrict to the case of dimension vector equal to $(1,\ldots,1)$).
+We prove that that the representations in family $\FFF$ (cf.~Definition~\ref{d:family F}) on the Danilov resolution are simultaneously $\theta$-(semi)stable if and only if the representation $\FFF_0,\ldots,\FFF_{r-1}$ are $\theta$-(semi)stable.

 For any quiver $Q$ set